-Sub Code L. T P Duration IA ESE (T) ESE (P) Total Credits FOUFML1 FOUFMP1 3 1 5 hours 30 70 100 200 4
+Sub Code L Т P Duration IA ESE (T) ESE (P) Total Credits

+FOUFML1 3 - 6 1 5 hours 30 70 100 200 4

+FOUFMP1 - 2.110.11

-- 1. To learn the concept and needs of Industrial plantation. - To know about the choice and management practices of tree species in industrial areas. - To evaluate the site quality and suggest appropriate plantation strategy for industry affected lands.
+- To learn the concept and needs of Industrial plantation. - 2.
+To know about the choice and management practices of tree species in industrial areas. - To evaluate the site quality and suggest appropriate plantation strategy for industry affected lands.

-Industrial plantations-defination, concept and acope.
-The need of Industrial plantation, Major polintants of the industrial arms and role to true and vegetation, Short retation and long rotation plantations, major audistries and their status in India.
-Planning for the plantation, project preparation, and approximate and project implementation-feasibility studies.
-Choice of species-establishment-maintenance-Nucrition in plantation; obtain per and disease of plantations and tourist measures.
-Site quality evaluation, stand basis area-are index concept in plantation formatry-plantation productively assessment-prowing stock assessment-MAL austainability of plantations.
+Industrial plantations-definition, concept and scope.
+The need of Industrial plantation, Major pollutants of the industrial areas and role to tree and vegetation, Short rotation and long rotation plantations, major industries and their status in India.
+Planning for the plantation, project preparation, and appraisal and project implementation-feasibility studies.
+Choice of species-establishment-maintenance-Nutrition in plantations.
+Major pest and disease of plantations and control measures.
+Site quality evaluation, stand basal area-site index concept in plantation forestry-plantation productivity assessment-growing stock assessment-MAI, sustainability of plantations.
 Carbon sequestration analysis of the plantation using non-destructive approaches, Plantation records-plantation journal.
-Economic factors in plantation development-social and collowed considerations.
+Economic factors in plantation development-social and cultural considerations.